chuangivan/Moveo-AI-Klipper-Integration/README.md

 ---

 ## 🤝 About the Author
 I am Ivan Chuang, a maker and robotics enthusiast.
-This project is a tribute to the classic Moveo design, brought into the age of Embodied AI.
+This project is a tribute to the classic Moveo design and to Toglefritz, the creator of Build a Giant 3D Printed Robot Arm, bringing these inspirations into the age of Embodied AI.